 That thesis tells you three things: the examples will be about remote work, they will show a geographic shift, and they will demonstrate benefits across three groups.
 The reader knows exactly what evidence to expect.

-Assign one example per body paragraph.
+An illustration essay outline assigns one example to each body paragraph and requires a topic sentence for each paragraph written before drafting begins.
 Write the topic sentence for each before you draft the paragraph.
 If you cannot write a topic sentence that clearly states the example and its relevance to the thesis, the example is not ready to be written.

 Cut any sentence that does not do one of three things: present an example, add concrete detail to an example, or connect an example to the thesis.
 Illustration essays fail when they pad the space between examples with vague generalizations.